sravani2604/blog/blog/content/blog/Part I - Installing and Creating a Static Website with Hugo.md

 featuredalt = ""
 featuredpath = "date"
-linktitle = "Step by Step Guide to Installing and Configuring Hugo to create your own Static Website" title = "Installing and Creating a Static Website with Hugo" tags = ["Hugo"] type = "post" draft = "true"
+linktitle = "Step by Step Guide to Installing and Configuring Hugo to create your own Static Website" title = "Part I - Installing and Creating a Static Website with Hugo" tags = ["Hugo"] type = "post" draft = "true"